systemetric/sheep/docs/the-brainbox.md

 You can toggle the 12V which allows you to turn 12V devices on and off easily.
 However, this will also cut power to the motor board.
 :::

+## How to turn everything off
+When you are done for the day, press the power button, the user LED will flash rapidly, when this turns off you may unplug the battery.

+## USB's
+On the new brainBox, there is only one USB port.
+If you want to use something that requires a USB port such as a USB camera, you will need to get your own USB hub.

 ## GPIO

 ### GPIO - Out

-All of the Brain boxes GPIO pins are connected in-series with a 1K Ohm resistor, to provide current limiting.
-This means that you can plug devices such as LED's straight into your brain box.
+All of the BrainBox's GPIO pins are connected in-series with a 1K Ohm resistor, to provide current limiting.
+This means that you can plug devices such as LED's straight into your BrainBox.

 Nominally they operate at 5V but depending on your load the true output will vary.
 You can calculate the voltage you will get across your load by measuring its resistance, then doing the sum: